digitallysavvy/group-video-chat/Guide.md

 ### Join the Channel

 Now that we've added the Agora Events and the button listeners we are ready to show our overlay form and join the channel when the user inputs a channel name.
-The `handleJoin()` does a few things, first it prevents the form submission from reloading the page, then it gets the value of the `form-channel-name` input, trims the excess spaces and checks to make sure the user has input a value.
-If the user input a channel name, we hide the overlay form, initialize the local mic and camera devices, then we join the Agora Channel using `client.join()`.
+The `handleJoin()` does a few things, first it prevents the form submission from reloading the page, then it gets the value of the `form-channel-name` input, trims the excess spaces and checks to make sure the user has entered a value.
+When the user inputs a channel name, we hide the overlay form, initialize the local mic and camera devices, and then join the Agora Channel using `client.join()`.
 Once we've joined the channel we can publish our local mic and camera tracks into the channel and display the `local-media-controls` buttons.

 ```javascript
 // User Form Submit Event